Marijuana breathalyzer aims to detect high drivers 'without unjustly accusing'

 Currently, officers who suspect a driver is impaired can only test the hunch with field sobriety tests.
 Blood, breath or urine samples could be taken to determine if a driver is high, but such tests can be inaccurate.
 Those tests also detect if the driver was high that day or week, rather than if they were high while operating the vehicle in that instance.

-Tools like Hound Lab's alcohol-and-marijuana breathalyzer or Canadian company Cannabix Technologies Inc.'s roadside saliva-testing device aim to present an objective determination of impairment rather than one based on an officers' judgement or an intrusive test.
-Drivers with a blood alcohol concentration over .08 percent are considered under the influence of alcohol or driving while impaired.
+Tools such as Hound Labs' alcohol-and-marijuana breathalyzer or Canadian company Cannabix Technologies Inc.'s THC breathalyzer aim to present an objective determination of recent marijuana use rather than one based on an officers' judgement or an intrusive test.
+Drivers with a blood alcohol concentration above .08 percent are considered under the influence of alcohol or driving while impaired.
 But what exactly qualifies a driver under the influence of marijuana as "impaired" is up for debate in the science community.

-For Hound Lab's breathalyzers, that qualification is marked by timing.
-Though the company's breathalyzers cannot determine how much marijuana is in someone's system, it can account for how recently that individual got high.
+For Hound Labs' breathalyzers, that qualification is marked by timing.
+Though the company's breathalyzers can determine how much marijuana is in someone's breath, the actual level of THC is not as relevant as recency of use for determining whether an individual is high, according to their research.

-THC only stays in breath during the "peak window of impairment," about one to two hours after smoking or consuming marijuana, according to Hound Lab.
+THC only stays in breath during the "peak window of impairment," about one to two hours after smoking marijuana, according to Hound Labs.
 The level of THC found in breath samples drops to zero at three hours after smoking, the company's research found.

 The breathalyzer would then display "Warning" if THC is detected and "Pass" if it is not.